Before creating your report type/s, have a read of our best practice article that may conceptualise the necessity of report types for your operations.

 Therefore, you won't have to include the above fields in the report.

-There are 7 field types that capture different data points in Volaby: number, text, time, thumbs up/thumbs down, checklist, dropdown, star rating.
+There are 8 field types that capture different data points in Volaby: checklist item, dropdown, rating, thumbs up/down, attachment, time, text, number.
 Each field type is best used for different data points.
 There is the option to provide a description for each field.
 When thinking about constructing your fields, think about how you would like data exported in the future.

 If you have a lot of fields that need to be in the report, consider "Add Heading" to break up the volume and give the report type structure, again this is optional.